|Title:||Project PIMSELA: Partnering to Investigate Math and Science English Learners' Access and Achievement|

 Partner: Seattle Public Schools

-Partners and Partnership Activities: Project PIMSELA is a policy-oriented partnership between the University of Washington's College of Education, and the SPS District.
-The structure of the PIMSELA partnership includes a lead team of researchers, educators, and graduate students, all of whom will engage collaboratively in research and development activities of groundwork, theorizing and sense making, dissemination, and policy recommendations.
-The partnership plans to submit an exploratory grant proposal based on what has been learned during those activities.
+Partners and Partnership Activities: The PIMSELA project is a policy-oriented partnership between the University of Washington's College of Education and the SPS District.
+The structure of the PIMSELA partnership included a lead team of researchers, educators, and graduate students, all of whom engaged collaboratively in research and development activities of groundwork, theorizing and sense making, dissemination, and policy recommendations.
+Within the first year of the project, the partnership itself evolved with an expansion of the team from two SPS district departments to five.
+The partners actively met for two years, both regularly and for ad hoc activities.
+Additionally, the partnership team collectively reflected on the partnership using both a survey (anonymous) as well as in-person dialogue.
+The team plans to submit an exploratory grant proposal based on what has been learned during those activities.

-Setting: This partnership will collect and use data from SPS, the largest and most linguistically diverse urban school district in Washington State.
+Setting: The PIMSELA partnership collected and used data from SPS, the largest and most linguistically diverse urban public school district in Washington State.
 Thirteen percent of SPS's total student population has been identified as EL, representing over 132 home languages.
+The university team is located within the same city and some of the partners had already worked together on previous collaborations.